Support and Therapeutic Service Lead - Permanent, full-time (37.5 hours per week)

 - A flexible working policy that helps support your unique work-life balance needs.
 This could include working from home for a portion of your week.

-- Potential reimbursement of public transport fares and contribution to the purchase of a bike or micro-mobility device (e-bike, scooter, etc.).
+- Reimbursement of public transport fares and contribution to the purchase of a bike or micro mobility device (e-bike, scooter, etc.)

-- A fun, safe, empowering and sex-positive work culture.
+- A fun, safe, empowering and sex-positive work culture, with an endless supply of condoms

 Tono Mai: Apply Now!